alexsoe28/CSE130/asg0/README.md

   - DESIGN.pdf

 # How To Run:
+Type "Make" to compile.
 To run type ./dog followed by either a "-" or file name